cfoellmann/translation-toolkit/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Translate your resources using 'Manage' menu at new 'Localization' sub menu

+= Activation of Translation API's =

+You can use 2 translation API's with this plugin.
+Normally they are disabled at default installation.
+You will find inside the plugin main page a link that expands the required description how to work with API's.

 == Changelog ==

 = Version 1.99.19 =